Australia faces a revenue black hole as economy slows

 After all, the Australian economy has enjoyed 21 straight years of uninterrupted annual growth.

-Twelve months ago, Wayne Swan was basking in that success: "The four years of surpluses I announce tonight are a powerful endorsement of the strength of our economy, resilience of our people, and the success of our policies."'A sledgehammer to revenues'
+Twelve months ago, Wayne Swan was basking in that success: "The four years of surpluses I announce tonight are a powerful endorsement of the strength of our economy, resilience of our people, and the success of our policies."

 Now, as he prepares to deliver what is likely to be his final budget - his "Swan song" it will doubtless be called - the mood is wholly different.